 Advocacy for Indigenous people and their rights

-Rochun work with communities and advocates for Lai and Zo indigenous tribes in Mizoram, India; Chin State in Myanmar and Chittagong Hill tracks in Bangladesh where the indigenous Zo, Lai and Chin are inhabitant.
-This area was once a tribe homeland with their own chiefs and kingdoms split into three countries now by the so-called “divide and rule” policy of British colonialism 200 years ago.
-There is very limited representation of these tribes in their respective countries as they represent a tiny number of population often hindered by their landlock territories and stringent boundaries set by the governing central body of their respective countries.
+Rochun works with communities and advocates for the Lai and Zo indigenous tribes in Mizoram, India; Chin State in Myanmar; and Chittagong Hill Tracts in Bangladesh, where the indigenous Zo, Lai, and Chin inhabit.
+This area was once a tribal homeland with its own chiefs and kingdoms, split into three countries now by the so-called “divide and rule” policy of British colonialism 200 years ago.
+There is very limited representation of these tribes in their respective countries as they represent a tiny portion of the population, often hindered by their landlocked territories and stringent boundaries set by the governing central bodies of their respective countries.

-Since the military coup take over Myanmar in February 2021, towns and villages including some of our libraries in the Chin State was burned in November last year.
-Our brothers and sisters, the Chin people had no choice but to flee their homes or be murdered.
+Since the military coup takeover in Myanmar in February 2021, towns and villages, including some of our libraries in the Chin State, were burned in November last year.
+Our brothers and sisters, the Chin people, had no choice but to flee their homes or be murdered.
 Stuck in the middle border between India and Myanmar, towns in Mizoram have hosted and embraced hundreds of Myanmar refugees since then.
-Rochun then intervene, working directly with local communities, NGOs’ and government to improve the situation.
-It is heart-breaking to witness what is happening as people left living in schools, separated by guns from their livelihood and families, but even more striking, is the response from neighbouring countries and the rest of the world which is “silence”.
+Rochun then intervened, working directly with local communities, NGOs, and the government to improve the situation.
+It is heartbreaking to witness what is happening as people are left living in schools, separated by guns from their livelihoods and families.
+But even more striking is the response from neighboring countries and the rest of the world, which is “silence.”
 Rochun cannot express highly enough the deep concern about the humanitarian impact of continuing violence and displacement of people, being tortured and murdered each day.
-Since 2021, Rochun started to work directly with Chin Refugees from Myanmar and has been advocating for their rights, wellbeing and representation in local, regional and international levels with communities, government and institution such as Permanent Forum on Indigenous Issues held at the UN headquarter annually.
+Since 2021, Rochun has started to work directly with Chin Refugees from Myanmar and has been advocating for their rights, wellbeing, and representation on local, regional, and international levels with communities, governments, and institutions such as the Permanent Forum on Indigenous Issues held at the UN headquarters annually.

 Statement made at the 22nd Permanent Forum on Indigenous Issues at the UN Headquarters